PrediktorAS/RDSdsl/README.md

 # RDSdsl
-A domain specific language for querying time series data for analytics from RDS (IEC 81346)
+A domain specific language for querying time series data for analytics from RDS (IEC 81346) composed with IEC-61850.

-Documentation is forthcoming (next week).
+Included here is:
+- A prototype parser
+- A prototype translator to SPARQL
+- A test case demonstrating how we can combine this package with [Quarry](https://github.com/PrediktorAS/quarry) to query time series data which are contextualized by RDS and IEC 61850.

 Included here is a parser for DSL queries over RDS / IEC 61850 information models like these:

+## Overview

+### Queries
+Queries are based on RDS (IEC 81346) notation and IEC 61850 syntax for data attributes.
+All queries are implicitly about identifying a set of signals and extracting the time series for these signals in an interval meeting conditions specified by the user.
 ```
 =A=KA/HVLV.[1]
 [1]PosPct.mag